LL-Pengfei/CS1010-AY1819S1-Personal/docs/as02-comments.md

 Some students creatively call this the "Christmas Tree" problem :)

-This might seems daunting at first, but once you break it down into smaller problems, it can be solve fairly easily.
+This might seems daunting at first, but once you break it down into smaller problems, it can be solved fairly easily.
 This question is designed to see if students can, at this stage, solve problems by breaking it down into multiple smaller problems -- something that we have been iterating since Lecture 2.

 Let say the input be the interval $n$ and height $h$.